jasondbaker/simpleims/README.md

 **AGENTS**

+Agents represent the representatives of the company providing products or services to the customers.
+An agent can create, update, and own incidents.

 METHOD | ENDPOINT | ACTION
 ------- | ---------------- | -------------------------
 GET	| /agent | Get currently logged in agent